What is cranial osteopathy?

 - Ben Goldacre on cranial osteopathy

-- An excellent reading list on cranial osteopathy and craniosacral therapy
+- An excellent reading list on cranial osteopathy and the closely related craniosacral therapy